 The NY Times Travel Show

-Looking to expand our knowledge of travel, network with other travel professionals, and learn more from destinations promoters, Carrie and I decided to attend The NY Times Travel Show, the largest consumer and trade travel show in North America.
-The first day of the show is dedicated to travel professionals with sessions throughout the day covering different regions, different types of travel (cruise, honeymoon, adventure), and travel media, among other things.
-Carrie and I were able to cover more ground by going to different sessions.
+Looking to expand our knowledge of travel, network with other travel professionals, and learn more from destinations promoters, Carrie and I attended The NY Times Travel Show, the largest consumer, and trade travel show in North America.
+They dedicate the first day of the show to travel professionals with sessions throughout the day covering different regions, different travel (cruise, honeymoon, adventure), and travel media.
+Carrie and I could cover more ground by going to different sessions.
 Carrie attended Focus on Cuba, Focus on the Middle East and North Africa, and Focus on Asia, while I attended Focus on Travel Media, and Focus on Travel Bloggers.
-I was able to hear some well known travel bloggers like Adventurous Kate and Divergent Travelers talk about their experiences and share their thoughts on what’s next for the travel industry.
+I could hear well-known travel bloggers like Adventurous Kate and Divergent Travelers talk about their experiences and share their thoughts on what’s next for the travel industry.

 Even though the first day of the travel show is directed towards travel professionals, the following two days were geared towards the public with cultural performances, hundreds of destination exhibits, book signings from authors like Arthur and Pauline Frommer and educational sessions with speakers like Nomadic Matt exploring how to travel on a budget.
 Overall its formative for every type of traveler.